melih0132/all-my-projects/WEB/README.md

 The main technologies and tools I use for my web development work include:

-- HTML, CSS, and JavaScript
+- HTML, CSS, PHP and JavaScript
 - Git and GitHub
 - Visual Studio Code